Latest Employment Law Articles

 Free as a bird

-A casual worker is one who is under no contractual obligation to commit to shifts, but instead has the option of accepting hours that are offered.
-Casual workers often include students and workers with dependents or other external commitments.
+A casual worker is one who is under no contractual obligation to commit to particular working hours, as with the permanently employed workforce, but instead has the option of accepting work that is offered.

 Sections that may also interest you are: